Phlebotomy Certification College Station, Texas

 - Completion of a Phlebotomy Training Program OR 1 Year of On-The-Job Experience in the Past 3 Years

 Preparing to take the Certification Exam

 Once you have registered to take the certification exam, you should prepare by reviewing related materials provided to you by the certification agency.
 Every agency has examination materials based upon their competency exams.
 Be certain to study each day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the official exam.
-NPS provides full study materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full study materials, unlimited practice exams and one chance to take the national certification exam.